Harshita2211/Fruit-Slice-Game/README.md

 -  Fruits dynamically generated with **jQuery**
 -  Smooth slicing animations and effects
 -  Score tracking system
 -  Background music for an engaging experience
--  Random bombs that end the game when sliced

 ---